dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_providers.md

 :::info
-While using Google secrets provider please make sure your pipeline name contains no space or any other punctuation characters except "-" and "_".
+While using Google secrets provider please make sure your pipeline name contains no whitespace or any other punctuation characters except "-" and "_".

 Per Google the secret name can contain